derekmarion/bookbot/README.md

 # bookbot
-Analyze text and provide summary information
+Analyze text and provide summary information using python